njwilson23/fun/README.md

 # fun - effects in Python

-`fun` is a peculiar way of writing Python promoting functions, monads, and immutable data.
+`fun` is a peculiar way of writing Python promoting functions, expressions, and immutable data.

-`fun` is an experimental set of types that allow chaining functions.
+It provides:

+- an `Option` monad for values that may not exist
+- a `Result` monad for computations that may not be successful
+- a `Lens` DSL for getting and modifying values in nested structures

 ## Example: transformations and side-effects